rgosh001/ucr-cs100/tutorials/videoguide/README.md

 The `cd` and `mv` commands are crucial commands in order to actually use the terminal.
 Without cd, I would forever be stuck in their home directory.
 The `mv` command is necessary for moving files from one section of the hard drive.
-They're really simple commands, but without them, there'd be no way to orginize contents within a hard drive.
+They're really simple commands, but without them, there'd be no way to organize contents within a hard drive.
 The `cd` command by itself will change the current working directory to the home directory.
 If passed a directory name that is within the current working directory, the current working directory will be changed to the name of the passed in directory.
 `cd` will also take a path as an argument.
 When a path is passed in, the current working directory will be changed to the directory specified by the path.